devonzuegel/fiesta/README.md

 ##Introduction
 ###Language Choice: Spanish
 We chose Spanish because of our relative backgrounds in Spanish compared to the alternative languages.
 There are several key differences between English and Spanish that played into our translation algorithm design.
 1) One difficulty of Spanish in particular is the way in which it tends to combine verbs and their subjects.
-For example, Spanish has many verbs such as "cocinamos", meaning "we cook".
+For example, Spanish has many verbs such as “cocinamos”, meaning “we cook”.
 This is challenging because Spanish communicates in 1 word what often takes 2 or more words in English.
 2) On a related note, Spanish verbs are more varied in their form for a given verb.
-For example, the English phrase "I cook" can be easily translated as two separate words.
-In Spanish, however, "cocino" is a different word from "cocinas", even though the refer to the same action.
+For example, the English phrase “I cook” can be easily translated as two separate words.
+In Spanish, however, “cocino” is a different word from “cocinas”, even though the refer to the same action.
 3) Spanish often orders its adjectives and nouns differently in a sentence.
-For example, "casa verde" means "green house", even though "casa" translates to "house" and "verde" translates to "green".
+For example, “casa verde” means “green house”, even though “casa” translates to “house” and “verde” translates to “green”.
 4) Question phrases in spanish do not necessarily include the subject.
-For example, the Spanish sentence "¿Quien es?" refers to a subject implicitly ("he") but does not say it, even though the English equivalent is "Who is he?" ("Who is?" wouldn't make sense).
-There are exceptions to this rule that make it tricky: in Spanish, you CAN say "¿Quien es él?" – including the subject explicitly if you would like.
+For example, the Spanish sentence “¿Quien es?” refers to a subject implicitly (“he”) but does not say it, even though the English equivalent is “Who is he?” (“Who is?” wouldn’t make sense).
+There are exceptions to this rule that make it tricky: in Spanish, you CAN say “¿Quien es él?” – including the subject explicitly if you would like.
-5) A final difference is that in Spanish, one can use the word "no" to denote a variety of things, which in English ends up being expanded in some way, into "do not", or "did not", or "does not".
+5) A final difference is that in Spanish, one can use the word “no” to denote a variety of things, which in English ends up being expanded in some way, into “do not”, or “did not”, or “does not”.
 6) There are certain speciality phrases that have no simple translation.
-For example, "Tengo hambre" means "I am hungry", even though "tengo" does not translate to "am".
-Thus, these phrases must either be hard-coded or accounted for outside of single-word translations, using a more sophisticated bigram model that recognizes the probability of the orders of certain words (in the above example, it would recognize that "I have hungry" is an extremely unlikely sequence).
+For example, “Tengo hambre” means “I am hungry”, even though “tengo” does not translate to “am”.
+Thus, these phrases must either be hard-coded or accounted for outside of single-word translations, using a more sophisticated bigram model that recognizes the probability of the orders of certain words (in the above example, it would recognize that “I have hungry” is an extremely unlikely sequence).

 ##Statistical MT Scores
 Our most recent BLEU scores are as follows: